New Litter Is Now Available! Reserve Your Puppy Now!

 Can I Take My Dog Trick Or Treating?

-Some tips for if you do take your dog trick-or-treating include: reflective tags/vest/ leashes - you need people to be able to see your dog!
+Some tips for taking your dog trick-or-treating include reflective tags/vests/ leashes - you need people to be able to see your dog!
 Do not let anyone give them candy or treats.
-Also, watch for other dogs or pets other people may bring out with them, and be aware that children generally don’t look where they are going.
+Also, watch for other dogs or pets others may bring with them, and be aware that children generally don’t look where they are going.
 You don’t want your dog to get run into or caught in a fight!

-Just like you normally would, bring things to clean up after your dog on the way, as well as dog treats to reward good behavior and water to keep them hydrated.
+Just like you normally would, bring things to clean up after your dog on the way, dog treats to reward good behavior, and water to keep them hydrated.

 Hopefully, with these Halloween tips for dogs, your Halloween will be all treats and no tricks for your puppy!
 You want to have a happy, safe, non-stressful holiday.
 If you have any questions about what is recommended for your dog, contact your vet for advice.
 We here at Little Teton Doodles wish you a Happy Halloween!